Skip to main content

 2. Apply the cipher functor with hash-based Bernoulli maps

-4. Bonus: the categorical structure gives you set operations (union, intersection) for free
+4. The categorical structure gives you set operations (union, intersection) for free

-Novel contribution: Unlike traditional Bloom filters (just data structures), HBOS are oblivious types with:
+Unlike traditional Bloom filters (just data structures), HBOS are oblivious types with formal privacy semantics, compositional error bounds, type-safe operations, and integration with cipher maps for complex queries.

-This framework enables several applications I’m actively developing:
+This framework enables several things I’m working on:

-Use cipher maps to build database operators (join, project, select) that work on oblivious data while hiding access patterns.
+Privacy-preserving databases: cipher maps for database operators (join, project, select) that work on oblivious data while hiding access patterns.

-Process streams with cipher maps over streaming monoids—constant memory, provable privacy.
+Secure streaming: process streams with cipher maps over streaming monoids, constant memory, provable privacy.

-A cipher functor isn’t just mathematical abstraction—it’s a design pattern for building oblivious systems:
+A cipher functor isn’t just abstraction.
+It’s a design pattern for building oblivious systems:

 // Pseudocode sketch